AmonD (AMON) Price Hits $0.0010 on Major Exchanges

 Buying and Selling AmonD

-It is usually not possible to purchase alternative cryptocurrencies such as AmonD directly using U.S. dollars.
-Investors seeking to trade AmonD should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
+It is usually not currently possible to purchase alternative cryptocurrencies such as AmonD directly using U.S. dollars.
+Investors seeking to acquire AmonD should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase AmonD using one of the aforementioned exchanges.

 Receive News & Updates for AmonD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for AmonD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.